-Moving forward, it will be important to extend these calculations to higher orders in the effective field theory, to further validate the error model and improve precision.
-The framework presented in this work will enable predictions with quantified uncertainties across the nuclear chart.
-The confrontation between theory and data in such a framework promises to relate the properties of strongly interacting and complex many-body systems, such as atomic nuclei as well as the interiors of neutron stars, to the forces between two and three nucleons.
+Our work demonstrates that {\it ab initio} approaches using nuclear forces from chiral EFT can consistently describe data from nucleon-nucleon scattering, few-body systems, and heavy nuclei within the estimated theoretical uncertainties.
+Information contained in nucleon-nucleon scattering significantly constrains the properties of neutron matter; this same information constrains neutron skins, which provide a non-trivial empirical check on the reliability of {\it ab initio} predictions for the neutron matter equation of state.
+Moving forward, it will be important to extend these calculations to higher orders in the effective field theory, both to further validate the error model and to improve precision, and to push the cutoff to higher values to confirm regulator independence.
+The framework presented in this work will enable predictions with quantified uncertainties across the nuclear chart, advancing toward the goal of a single unified framework for describing low energy nuclear physics.